 It’s important to know when you’re eating snacks that you think are okay for your teeth but secretly aren’t – the next time you scarf down some salty, starchy snacks make sure to keep a glass of water close at hand!

 Secret #3: Teeth Aren’t Tools!

 Are you the kind of person that, when scissors aren’t handy, just uses their teeth?
 That can be devastating for your oral health!
 The same thing applies to people who chew their nails – it’s all about the force exerted on your teeth!
 When you bite down on something that is hard, whether it’s as thin as a piece of tape or as thick as a nail, it’ll eventually break.
-That sends your teeth slamming together with an incredibly high amount of force!
+Nail biting tooth wear is caused by teeth slamming together with an incredibly high amount of force!
 The distance might not seem like much, but to your teeth it can be plenty enough to do damage!

 Your enamel is strong, but it’s meant to handle certain kinds of force: soft foods, chewy things, and even some crunchy nuts.
 The key to all of these foods being okay to eat is that they tend to give way a bit more easily than the hard, rigid materials you may find yourself biting.

 It’s a pretty common practice to fluoridate water supplies which is one of the major reasons why cavity rates have dropped since the 1950s!
 Reaching for a glass of water from the tap isn’t just incredibly cheap, it’s also good for your teeth!

 The growing popularity of bottled water raises several concerns, and for the sake of this list it’s that there isn’t enough fluoride in it!
 Bottled water commonly has far less fluoride than recommended thanks to additional filtration and treatment that occurs prior to bottling.

 Next time you need a drink of water skip the prepackaged stuff and go for a glass from the sink!